-You can transfer videos from multiple iPhones to different iVCam instances on the same PC.
+You can transfer videos from multiple phones to different iVCam instances on the same PC.

 To do this, you need to install multiple instances (drivers) on your PC first.

-In the iVCam installation folder (for example: C:\Program Files (x86)\e2eSoft\iVCam), find the driver_install.bat file and run it, adding an iVCam driver each time you run it.
+Find the driver_install.bat file in the iVCam installation folder (for example: C:\Program Files (x86)\e2eSoft\iVCam) and run it, adding an iVCam driver each time you run it.

 devcon install driver\iVCam.inf iVCamDevice

-Run it twice and you will have 3 iVCam drviers (including the default one).
-You can see them in system’s device manager application.
+Run it twice and you will have 3 iVCam drivers (including the default one).
+You can see them in system Device Manager application.

 If there’s only one instance, the camera name will be “e2eSoft iVCam” and you can only run one iVCam application;

-If there’re more, the camera name will be “e2eSoft iVCam #1”, “e2eSoft iVCam #2”, … and so on, you can run more iVCam applications.
+If there’re more, the camera name will be “e2eSoft iVCam #1”, “e2eSoft iVCam #2”, etc. You can run more iVCam application instances.

-Run our app on iPhone and app will find these instances if they’re running, chooe which one to use and app will transfer the video to the selected instance.
+Run our app on phone side and app will find these instances if they’re running, choose which one to use and app will transfer its video to the selected instance.